-While the sector, in general, continues to suffer from the impact, retailers with a higher degree of digitalization and further on their digital journey of business transformation, often fared better.
-At the same time, the effect of the pandemic also has led to an acceleration of retail transformation.
+While the sector, in general, continues to suffer from the impact, retailers with a higher degree of digitalization and further on their journey of digital business transformation, often fared better.
+At the same time, the effect of the pandemic also has led to an acceleration of transformation across all sectors.

 People-counting sensors enable you to enforce physical distancing but also to avoid queues, run your fire codes, better plan staffing, adapt ventilation patterns based on occupancy, and take crucial decisions, for instance, on opening times and cost savings.

 Although retailers that can do so continue to step up their focus on online capabilities as they revisit their business models, the importance of physical stores remains crucial.
 Yet, the role of stores also shifts as it started doing since long before the pandemic.
-And in retail facilities, from supermarkets to convenience stores, the crisis equally accelerates the adoption of digital solutions enabling data-driven retail capabilities and use cases.
+And in retail facilities, from supermarkets to convenience stores, the crisis equally accelerates the adoption of digital solutions enabling data-driven retail capabilities and use cases powered by IoT technologies.

 Many of these use cases initially revolve(d) around the measures which need(ed) to be taken before reopening shops, ensuring a safe environment, enabling physical distancing, and protecting staff and customers in general.

 However, the purposes for which the data, solutions, and technologies driving them are used, stretch further than that.
-Leveraging the Internet of Things, data analytics, and ‘smart’ technologies, retailers at the same time build the foundations that allow them to optimize, adapt their business, and in the end, continue their journey of change.
+Leveraging IoT technologies, data analytics, and ‘smart’ technologies, retailers at the same time build the foundations that allow them to optimize, adapt their business, and in the end, continue their journey of change.
 In other words: it’s a matter of prioritization and thinking ahead at the same time.

 From remote access to safety, regulatory compliance, and protection of shoppers and staff